cuong150104/blog-nestjs/README.md

 ## ALGORITHM ANALYSIS
-- Search and filtering algorithm
+-

 ## Features
 ### Login function
 - Admin/User enters login name and password, the system will check the database and then respond to admin/user.
-- If there is no account with the corresponding login name and password, the system will report an error of incorrect login name or password.
+- If there is no account with the corresponding login name and password, the system will report an error of incorrect login name or password
-### Search - booking function
-- For clients:
-   + Enter personal information, then the system will retrieve the data and display appropriate search results
-   + Client can click on the desired result to see detailed information
-   + Fill in personal information and press the "Book" button to reserve a room
-### Management function
 #### Admin Functions
 - User Registration and Login: